Puyush/Customer_Churn_Prediction/README.md

 Churn prediction is predicting which customers are at high risk of leaving your company or canceling a subscription to a service, based on their behavior with your product.
 When predicting churn, you're not just identifying at-risk customers, you’re also identifying pain points leading up to churn and helping to increase overall customer retention and satisfaction.

 In this repository, I have performed the end to end Exploratory Data Analysis, and idenfitied the characteristics of the customers that are more likely to churn, and I have created a model to predict whether a customer will churn or not, and lately, have deployed the model.
+For each customer at any given time, it tells us how high the risk is of losing them in the future.
+Technically, it’s a binary classifier that divides clients into two groups (classes) — those who leave and those who don’t.

 I have uploaded the dataset as Telco-Customer-Churn.csv The Telco customer churn data is a good source of data to predict customer churn, which contains information about a fictional telco company that provided home phone and Internet services to customers.
 It indicates which customers have left, stayed, or signed up for their service.